AVEVA/sample-adh-data_views_r-r/README.md

 **NOTE:** At this time, the package is not hosted on [CRAN](https://cran.r-project.org/) or any other R Package repository, and there are currently no plans to publish it outside of this GitHub sample.
 If the package is not installed locally, the source code for the functions could be used as reference when building a custom script performing the same, or similar, actions.
 The source code is located in [the package's R folder](OCSDataView\R)

-## Requirements

-[Sample.R](Sample.R) is configured using the file [config.placeholder.yml](config.placeholder.yml).
-Before editing, rename this file to `config.yml`.
-This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.

-Replace the placeholders in the `config.yml` file with your Tenant Id, Namespace Id, Client Id and Client Secret, and the current Api Version.

-Developed against R version 4.0.3

 ## Running the sample

 ### Prerequisites

 - Register a Client Credential client in OCS.
+- Rename the file [config.placeholder.yml](config.placeholder.yml) to `config.yml`
+  - This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.
-- Replace the placeholders in the `config.yml` file with your Tenant Id, Client Id, and Client Secret obtained from registration.
+- Replace the placeholder values in the `config.yml` file with your Tenant Id, Client Id, and Client Secret obtained from registration.
 - [Download R](https://cran.r-project.org/mirrors.html)
 - [Sample.R](Sample.R) and the library use the following three R libraries, however they will be installed if missing
   - [httr](https://cran.r-project.org/web/packages/httr/index.html)